waveform-computing/rastools/docs/rasdump.rst

    if specified, produce a single output file with multiple pages or sheets, one per channel (only available with certain formats)

-.. option:: -e, --empty

-   if specified, empty channels in the output (by default empty channels are ignored)

 Examples
 ========